HVDC converter: Three-level converter

 In a refinement of the diode-clamped converter, the so-called active neutral-point clamped converter, the clamping diode valves are replaced by IGBT valves, giving additional controllability.
 Such converters were used on the Murraylink project in Australia and the Cross Sound Cable link in the United States.
 However, the modest improvement in harmonic performance came at a considerable price in terms of increased complexity, and the design proved to be difficult to scale up to DC voltages higher than the ±150 kV used on those two projects.

 Another type of three-level converter, used in some adjustable-speed drives but never in HVDC, replaces the clamping diode valves by a separate, isolated, flying capacitor connected between the one-quarter and three-quarter points.
 The operating principle is similar to that of the diode-clamped converter.
 Both the diode-clamped and flying capacitor variants of three-level converter can be extended to higher numbers of output levels (for example, five), but the complexity of the circuit increases disproportionately and such circuits have not been considered practical for HVDC applications.

 Modular Multi-Level Converter (MMC)

+As already mentioned above, both two-level and three-level converters require simultaneous switching of hundreds of transistors connected in series and don't scale beyond ±150 kV since this task becomes too challenging.
+The Modular Multi-Level Converter (MMC) was developed as a solution to this issue as transistors in it don't switch at the same time.